 While we’re driving 200 km/h (that’s what it felt like, anyway) at night on a highway full of potholes, mostly driving in the left “oncoming traffic” lane or bluntly driving on both lanes creating an improvised “middle” lane and changing lanes unexpectedly and rigorously, I stand corrected.

-The Venezuelan border procedures doesn’t take too long, but when I try to understand one of the Colombian border guards and use “Como?” and “No entiendo?” a few times too often, it’s apparently time for me to step into a dark, empty room, where I have to take everything out of my wallet and undress completely for a strip search.
+The Colombia/Venezuela border procedures don’t take too long, but when I try to understand one of the Colombian border guards and use “Como?” and “No entiendo?” a few times too often, it’s apparently time for me to step into a dark, empty room, where I have to take everything out of my wallet and undress completely for a strip search.
 Ugh…

-Six more military checkpoints follow, and since there’s a gringo in the car, three of them mean getting all bags out of the car and taking everything out for inspection.
+Six more military checkpoints follow, and since there’s a gringo in the car, at three of them we had to get all bags out of the car and taking everything out for inspection.

 Finally on Venezuelan soil

 I felt miserable and humiliated, and the fact that the car breaks down another four times doesn’t help.
 Every time it feels like the car’s last breath, but our driver apparently is a magical engineer.
-Finally we arrive, and luckily I’m able to change some Colombian pesos into Venezuelan bolivars to get a bus ticket leaving a minute later.
+Finally, we arrive, and luckily I’m able to change some Colombian pesos into Venezuelan bolivars to get a bus ticket leaving a minute later.
 The bus is freezing but comfortable and I get a good night’s sleep, waking up in Caracas the next day.
 It wasn’t as bad as my trip from Venezuela to Guyana, but what a night!